-This new Dogmatism encourages linear primitivism: out of an infinite list of elements they pick up just one, and they stop there.
+This new Dogmatism encourages linear primitivism: out of an infinite list of elements we pick up just one, and we stop there.
 When running for President, the brilliant Barack Obama bears, as any other candidate, an ∞ of important and relevant qualities, but only the [absolutely irrelevant!] colour of his skin comes to the centre of public interest.
-Black, white, whatever — who cares, really?!! — I was never paying a milligramme of my attention to the shade of colour of somebody’s skin, but now they inform me every day, by force, about racial and gender percentages in governments and organisations — hey, I didn’t ask for your racial statistics!
+Black, white, whatever — who cares, really?!! — I was never paying a milligramme of my attention to the shade of colour of somebody’s skin, but now they inform me every day, by force, about racial and gender percentages in governments and organisations — hey, stop, I don’t need your racial statistics!
 I want to continue dealing with people, not with melanin.
 I still don’t care about anthropology and will never do, but they insist again and again with their unsolicited pie charts that humiliate all groups they are so scrupulously counting.

-Freedom of expression is formally abolished by the “Newspeak“, which is called “politically correct”.
+Freedom of expression is formally abolished by “newspeak“, which is called “politically correct”.

 I always thought I grew bald, no — I just became “comb free”.
 I thought I was an immigrant, no — I am a “newcomer”.
 I was myopic, now I’m “visually challenged”, I was a chairman of an association, now I’m just a “chair”

 with four legs.
-“Newspeak” rules, students massively become “participants”, professors become “formateurs”, fathers and mothers are replaced by “Parent #1” and “Parent #2”, and a little girl is “Madame”.
+“Newspeak” rules, students massively become “participants”, professors become “formateurs”, fathers and mothers are replaced by “Parent #1” and “Parent #2”, and a newborn baby is “Madame”.
 Hieronymus, please amend the 5th Commandment in your prayer book: “Honora parentum primum tuum et parentum secundum tuum”.

 ✉︎ Residents again receive a letter, this time reading: “Chers habitants, chères habitantes, chers amis, chères amies, che(è)r(e)s voisin-e-s!
 Nous, les femmes et les hommes de la commune, recherchons, en toute transparence, égalité et respect pour tous les groupes de la population sans exception, un.e nouvelle/nouveau acteur.ice.s de changement et citoyen.ne responsable, à savoir un-e représentant-e (f/h) pour le comité de l’école, un endroit où les filles et les garçons de notre commune […]”, and an offended mother is furious about the letter because it starts with the masculine form.
 She refuses to enroll in protest and the letter goes to the recycle bin.

 While our liberties are rapidly losing ground, there is taking place an absolutely fantastic digitalisation of the planet.
-Internet quickly proliferates in width (number of users) and in depth (functionality) and revolutionises everything: communication, work, entertainment, shopping, banking, dating, reading, writing, travelling, booking — literally everything.
+Internet quickly proliferates in width (number of users) and in depth (functionality) and revolutionises everything: communication, work, entertainment, shopping, banking, dating, reading, writing, travelling — literally everything.
 Information has never travelled as quickly and easily as today.
 Economy becomes Internet economy.
-Web 2.0: content is created by the users and censored by the platforms.
-Artificial intelligence.
-Voice-controlled appliances.
+Web 2.0: content is created by the users before being severely censored by the platforms.
+Artificial intelligence everywhere.
+Getting online help from the bots “Amanda” and “Simon”, not humans.
 Smart homes.
 Digital “social credit” and perpetuity of electronic traces: what has been published on the web will remain for eternity in caches and screenshots.
-No more incautious sayings and spontaneous jokes — think twice before you type something or even better… don’t publish anything, you’ll be safer.
+No more incautious sayings and spontaneous jokes — think twice before you type something or even better… don’t publish anything, so you’ll be better off.
 Hieronymus, you could “undo” your mistakes through penance, we can’t.

 Over millions years of evolution the human body was losing unnecessary parts: tail, supernumerary nipples, 8th teeth,..
 Now for the first time the human body receives something.
 This extension is called smartphone.
 This unexpected acquisition changes the very nature of the human, the way we think and reason.

 No more need to compare facts and opposite viewpoints from multiple sources: the first line of a Google search tells it all.
-No more need to learn languages: Google Translate is enough for most uses.
-No more need to talk to people: a short texto is enough.
-No more need to develop social skills: a digital community is enough.
-No more need to make homo sapiens’ brain work to remember formulas, physical constants, names of the streets, dates, poems, names and numbers of the motorways — most of the brainwork is outsourced to the external piece of metal in the hand.
-How do I know where is the North, how to calculate the volume of a cone or how to recognise a constellation in the night sky — there is an application for everything.
+No need to learn languages: Google Translate is enough for most uses.
+No need to talk to people: a short texto is better.
+No need to develop social skills: a digital community is enough.
+No need to make homo sapiens’ brain work to remember formulas, physical constants, names of the streets, dates, poems, names and numbers of the motorways — most of the brainwork is outsourced to the external piece of metal.
+How do I know where is the North, how to calculate the volume of a cone or how to recognise a constellation in the night sky — no clue, but there is an application for everything.
 Right, Siri?

-The human brain is therefore on permanent holiday.
-As a result, the average IQ of the world population started dropping by ≈ 0.2 points a year. (“Ignorance is strength”? © G. Orwell) The mankind has probably passed the peak of its intelligence: the turning point appears to have occurred in the mid-90s (source: this BBC article, google for more).
+The human brain went on holiday.
+As a result, the average IQ of the world population started dropping by ≈ 0.2 points a year. (“Ignorance is strength”? © G. Orwell) The mankind has probably passed the peak of its intellect: the turning point appears to have occurred in the mid-90s (source: this BBC article, google for more).
 That would amount to a seven-point difference between generations.
-Hieronymus, we are going back to you.
+Hieronymus, we are going back to you, see you soon.

-Smartphone in hand at all times means 24/7 inclusion (and intrusion) around the clock — obligation to react to instant messages within seconds, the worst behaviour is “has seen my message, but didn’t reply yet”.
-Smartphone becomes clothes: it’s impossible to leave the house without the trousers and the smartphone (Hieronymus, it’s like a rosary for you).
+Smartphone in hand at all times means 24/7 inclusion (and intrusion) around the clock — obligation to react to instant messages within seconds, the worst behaviour is “has seen my message, but hasn’t replied yet”.
+Smartphone becomes clothes: it’s impossible to leave the house without the trousers and the smartphone.

 Hieronymus, have you heard of the Egyptian hieroglyphs, those eagles, owls, bulls and snakes?
-We have something similar in our WhatsApps, though we prefer to express our thoughts with cats with tears, eggplants and piles of poop.
+We have them in our WhatsApps.
+Though to eagles and owls we prefer cats with tears, eggplants and piles of poop.

-Smartphones changed our writing style too — long reads (like this one) without action buttons and embedded videos have no right to exist.
+Smartphones changed our writing style too — long reads (like this one) without action buttons and embedded funny videos with dancing dogs have no right to exist.
 Only short-lived news matter, only simple quickly scrollable information can be of interest.

-Fantastic progress in the offline!
+At the same time the mankind is living a fantastic progress in the offline!
 Healthcare, machinery, pharma, automotive sectors are revolutionised.
 Steady growth of the world economy.
-Incredible rise of China from ashes to #2 in the world (Have you ever heard of such country as China, Hieronymus?
+Incredible rise of China from ashes to #2 in the world (Have you ever heard of China, Hieronymus?
 It’s a vassal of the Mongols).
 Social peace.
 Prosperity.
 Abundant offer.
 Large choice of goods and services, sizes, colours and shades from all over the world.
 Accessibility of travelling: with a low-coster I can cross Europe for €15, that’s less than the first euro bill I withdrew back in 2002.
 Internationalism and multiculturalism push aside the narrow-minded nationalism.
 Supranational self-consciousness is gaining more ground.
 Globalisation is economic and cultural: Apple Music’s Top-100s are nearly identical across 150 countries.
 Automation of processes that used to be operated by humans.
 Disappearing professions, emerging professions.
 Ageing population: even the 25-year-old are concerned about their pension.
 Quotas.
-Undemocratic affirmative action (positive discrimination) is the new norm that nobody dares to recognise publicly — it’s dangerous to call a spade a spade in 2019.
+Undemocratic affirmative action (aka positive discrimination) is the new normal that nobody dares to recognise publicly — it’s very dangerous to call a spade a spade in 2019.
 Solar panels on the roofs and gigantic windmills change the landscape of Europe.
 Religion declines dramatically.